ssgt omar milan

 After enduring 40 surgeries and physical therapy for two years, Omar was medically retired in 2014.
 He and his wife, Michelle, have two daughters.
 He says his specially adapted custom HFOT home helps him and his family tremendously.

 Omar founded a woodworking business called The Box Fin Woodshop, where he sells his own handcrafted woodworking items.
 He is involved with the nonprofit organization, Spirit of a Hero.
 Michelle works as a certified pharmacy technician.
 Omar loves woodworking and says it helps him deal with stress.
 In his previous home, there was not enough space for him to work on projects while in his wheelchair.
-His HFOT home gives him enough space for woodworking projects and allows him to access the bathroom and every part of the home.
+His HFOT allows him to access every part of the home.
 He also enjoys fishing, video games and spending time with his family.

 Omar chose to build his home in his hometown of Mansfield, Texas, for its excellent school district.